flapjack/flapjack-diner/README.md

 }
 ```

-Returns true if creation succeeded or false if creation failed.
+Returns an array of notification rule ids if creation succeeded, or false if creation failed.

 <a name="notification_rules">&nbsp;</a>
 #### notification_rules